-E) Practice Notebook (PN)
+E) Practice Notebook

 Each student will have a separate Practice Notebook.
-This notebook is for your Practice assignments The composition-style notebook cannot have any horizontal ruled lines in it - it must consist of blank white paper.
+This notebook is for your Practice assignments The composition-style unruled notebook cannot have any horizontal ruled lines in it - it must consist of blank white paper.
+Physicists do not like to break symmetry by preferring certain directions over other directions and so horizontal lines are frowned upon.
 This notebook is separate from any lecture notes that you may take for your own personal / private use.
 (I do recommend that you take notes during lecture in your own personal / private notebook).